kddeisz/pro-publica/README.md

 ## Running tests

-Get an API key from the maintainers (https://propublica.github.io/congress-api-docs).
+Get an API key from the maintainers (https://propublica.github.io/congress-api-docs) and put it into a file called `.token`.
 The run the tests with:

 ```
-TOKEN=[token] mix test
+mix test
 ```

 ## Contributing